ACCESS-NRI/access-om3-configs/panantarctic_instructions.md

 **Do these work with cavities?** No: https://github.com/claireyung/mom6-panAn-iceshelf-tools/issues/8

+bottom_roughness took about an hour, tideamp half an hour

 Also aiming to increase the  timestep after a few days of spinup.
+However, also need to make sure dt_therm not too big: https://bb.cgd.ucar.edu/cesm/threads/limit-on-dt_therm-in-regional-configs.8226/

-Also copied diag rho coordinates from the panan.
+Also copied diag rho coordinates from the panan. not sure about the formatting....